Vital Remains: Glen Benton era and Dave Suzuki's departure

-Recent activity and vocalists' deaths
+Recent activity, vocalists' deaths and Tony Lazaro's health problems

 Vital Remains toured extensively for several years following the release of Icons of Evil, experiencing many lineup changes throughout the years.
+The only permanent member besides Tony Lazaro is bassist Gator Collier since 2008.
 In several interviews between 2012 and 2014, Tony claimed that the band had "two albums worth of material."

 In late 2014 and early 2015, the band added drummer James Payne (ex Hour of Penance), and Toronto-based Dean Arnold (of Primal Frost) as lead guitarist.
 Vital Remains toured South America, Europe and the United States in 2015.
 In November 2015, a Sanford Florida police officer was fired for singing "Let the Killing Begin" with the band, while he was on duty and in uniform.
 A video posted on YouTube shows Officer Andrew Ricks - in full uniform - making 'devil's horns' gesture and roaring the title words to the song.

 Three of the band's former vocalists died between 2017 and 2018.
 On July 4, 2017, Chris Ross was fatally shot by his brother-in-law, James Ball.
 On November 2, 2017, Scott Wiley was reported dead with no cause of death revealed, followed by Jake Raymond on June 25, 2018.

 On September 2, 2019, Brian Werner announced his decision to leave Vital Remains via his social media channels.
-The announcement was confirmed by the band on their Facebook and also opened an audition call for a live vocalist to join the band in their upcoming U.S. winter tour, and also stated their intention to finish and release their long-awaited seventh studio album in 2020; as of September 2021, however, the album has not been released.
+The announcement was confirmed by the band on their Facebook and also opened an audition call for a live vocalist to join the band in their upcoming U.S. winter tour, and also stated their intention to finish and release their long-awaited seventh studio album in 2020; as of June 2025, however, the album has not been released.

 On October 31, 2019, the band announced on their Facebook that Scott Eames would be the band's new lead vocalist for their 30th anniversary tour.

+In April 2020, Tony Lazaro had a emergency surgery for brain tumor.
+Afterwards he spent another 3 months in the hospital with another multiple surgeries.
+The tumor caused partial loss of vision and inability to perform on stage.
+Unable to work, Tony was forced to sell some of his musical equipment and in December 2022, his wife Natasha Rody organized a fundraiser to cover the medical costs of his treatment on GoFundMe.